fullmetalbrackets/blog/src/pages/blog/create-public-samba-share-without-login.md

 sudo adduser public
 ```

-The folder `/home/public` will automatically created, we'll be using that as the public share.
-Let's set the permissions:
+The folder `/home/public` will be automatically created, we'll be using that as the public share.
+Let's give everyone full read/write permissions:

 ```bash
 sudo chmod -R ugo+rw /home/public